Biteback 2030

 Recent work - April 2019

-(Above and below) A series of images of street cleaners, enforcement officers, and waste collection teams for Wandsworth Council.
+These are from a wider series of images of street cleaners, enforcement officers, and waste collection teams for Wandsworth Council.

 For Standard Chartered Bank’s annual report.